-Radio galaxies with AGN-driven jets have traditionally been associated with galaxy clusters~\citep{PrestagePeacock1988}, and particularly in the nearby universe prefer rich environments~\citep{Best2004}.
-Galaxy groups and clusters have a high probability of hosting a radio galaxy as the central or brightest cluster galaxy~(BCG)~\citep{Best2007}.
-A complication, however, is that this might be due primarily to the large size of the BCG rather than the intrinsic nature of the radio galaxy~\citep{Best2005b}. \citet{Best2007} shows that, while BCGs may be more likely to host a radio galaxy, a radio galaxy can also be hosted by other cluster galaxies; however brightest group or cluster galaxies are \textit{more likely} to host a radio loud AGN than other group or cluster galaxies spanning the same stellar mass.
+Radio galaxies with AGN-driven jets have traditionally been associated with galaxy clusters~\citep{PrestagePeacock1988} and, particularly in the nearby universe, prefer rich environments~\citep{Best2004}.
+Galaxy groups and clusters have a high probability of hosting a radio galaxy as their central or brightest cluster galaxy~(BCG)~\citep{Best2007}.
+A caveat, however, is that this might owe primarily to the large size of the BCG (and hence its black hole) rather than the intrinsic nature of the radio galaxy~\citep{Best2005b}. \citet{Best2007} shows that, while BCGs may be more likely to host a radio galaxy, a radio galaxy can also be hosted by other cluster galaxies; despite this, brightest group or cluster galaxies are \textit{more likely} to host a radio loud AGN than other group or cluster galaxies spanning the same stellar mass~\citep{Moravec2020,GoldenMarx2021}.

-The relationship between radio galaxies and their clusters can also be observed at X-ray wavelengths, in that X-rays trace the hot intra-cluster medium (ICM).
-Using x-ray observations with the Chandra and XMM-Newton, \citet{Ineson2015} shows that there are strong correlations between the radio luminosity and cluster luminosity for LERGs, though not for HERGs; however, these results are restricted to the most luminous clusters.
-It is expected that the luminosity of the central radio galaxy scales with the X-ray luminosity of the cluster~\citep{Pasini2020,Pasini2021}, implying that brighter radio galaxies populate richer environments~\citep{Best2004,Ching2017,Croston2018}.
+The relationship between radio galaxies and their host clusters can also be probed at X-ray wavelengths, via X-ray emission tracing the hot intra-cluster medium (ICM).
+Using X-ray observations with {\it Chandra} and {\it XMM-Newton}, \citet{Ineson2015} shows that there are strong correlations between the radio luminosity and cluster X-ray luminosity for LERGs, though not for HERGs; however, these samples are restricted to the most X-ray luminous clusters.
+It is expected that the radio luminosity of the central radio galaxy scales with the X-ray luminosity of the cluster~\citep{Pasini2020,Pasini2021}, implying that brighter radio galaxies populate richer environments~\citep{Best2004,Ching2017,Croston2018}.